Commit just 0.1% of GDP for food security to eradicate hunger

 Many portray malnutrition as solely an issue for the homeless or unemployed, but 85% of families that are food insecure have at least one working adult.

-How was this issue previously addressed, how has it persisted, and how can we finally help those in need after decades of failing them?
+How has hunger been addressed, how has it persisted, and how can we help those in need after decades of failing them?

 Please sign up or sign in to continue